BUY THE BOOK

 "Eric Lee has skilfully shown in this thoroughly-researched book how a century ago Georgia created the first democratic socialist republic -- and laid the basis for Georgian democracy today." - H.E.
 Ambassador Tamar Beruchashvili, Ambassador of Georgia to the United Kingdom

-Eric Lee's writings on Georgia
+Eric Lee's older writings on Georgia